Ugenetver/ESlint_task/README.md

 1. disallow the omission of parentheses when invoking a constructor with no arguments
 1. disallow mixed spaces and tabs for indentation
 1. disallow use of chained assignment expressions
-1. disallow multiple empty lines and allow only one newline at the end
+1. disallow multiple empty lines (more than one) and allow only one newline at the end
 1. disallow use of the Object constructor
 1. disallow use of unary operators, ++ and --
 1. disallow `for..in` syntax and show custom error: